If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 A dawn simulator is basically an alarm clock that works by gently waking you with light rather than sound.

-It will mimic natural sunrise by starting with a very low light that gradually brightens over 30 to 45 minutes.
-(27)
+It will mimic natural sunrise by starting with a dim light that gradually brightens over 30 to 45 minutes.

 But using a dawn simulator is much easier since your “session” is over by the time you get out of bed!

-Research shows that using a dawn simulator not only improves well-being and mood, but also increases mental performance.
-(29)
+Research shows that using a dawn simulator not only improves well-being and mood, but also increases mental performance, by modulating cortisol and melatonin production.

 But if light therapy hasn’t worked for you, consider giving cognitive behavioral therapy (CBT) a try.